Doneraile

 Doneraile, historically Dunnerail, is a town in County Cork, Ireland.
-It is on the R581 regional road 8 km east of the N20 road, which runs from Limerick to Cork.
-It is about 12 km north of Mallow town.
+It is about 10 km north of Mallow town (13 km via the N20 and R581 roads).
 It is on the River Awbeg, a branch of the Blackwater.
-The town is in a townland and civil parish of the same name.
-Doneraile is part of the Cork East Dáil constituency.
+The town is in a townland and civil parish of the same name, and is part of the Cork East Dáil constituency.

 Name

 The town sits on the northern slope of Knockacur hill, which rises by a gentle slope from the Awbeg river and gradually ascends to a rocky prominence.
 However, it was not this rocky prominence but one near the graveyard of Oldcourt which together with an ancient fort built thereon, gave the town its name, Doneraile, i.e. "Dún ar Aill", meaning "the fort on the cliff".

 In a land transfer record from 1636, covering an agreement between members of the Synan and St. Ledger families, the land was referred to as "Downerayle... now in the actual and real possession of the said Wm.
 St. Leger".